Skip to content

 Staff-level cross-tenant operations exist for support purposes but are not reachable from customer-facing API keys or the public CLI.

-Secrets live in Azure Key Vault, partitioned by what scope they have:
+Secrets live in Azure Key Vault, partitioned by scope:

 Soft-delete is enabled on all KVs (90-day recovery window).
 RBAC is auto-assigned at provisioning time - each pool has just enough access to fetch the secrets it needs.

 Each BC environment has a unique Administrator account password, generated at provisioning time, stored in the regional Key Vault.
-The password is never logged, never written to file, and is fetched on demand by the pool agent when starting the container.
+The password is never logged, never written to file, and is fetched on demand by the platform when starting the container.

-The admin password (and the separate Web Service Access Key for OData/SOAP) is surfaced to the customer through the portal env get view and through bcdock env get -o json.
-The customer can rotate the password through the BC interface; the platform doesn't auto-rotate.
+The admin password (and the separate Web Service Access Key for OData/SOAP) is surfaced through the portal env get view and through bcdock env get -o json.
+You can rotate the password through the BC interface; the platform doesn't auto-rotate.

 Portal (browser sessions) - httpOnly cookies.
 Two cookies per signed-in user: